 Highlight in red anything that, looking back at it, leaves you feeling a little disappointed and regretful.

 First, identify all the purchases you highlighted in red.
 These expenses are the low hanging fruit that can usually be removed from your budget.
 Next, sort through your purchases highlighted in yellow.
 Try attaching a core value to these spending decisions.
 Repeating this exercise twice a year can be a great way to audit your spending habits.

 Closing Thoughts Whether you plan or not, your finances will play a major role in your life.
 By spending a little bit of time defining your values and priorities, you can better align your money.
 Through the years and during life transitions, your values and goals may change.
-It’s important that your financial plan be continually updated to reflect those changes.
+Your financial plan must be continually updated to reflect those changes.
 For everyone, I recommend establishing a relationship with a Certified Financial Planner (CFP) and ideally a CFP® Professional who understands goal development and behavioral finance.

-If you’re looking to better align your values to your money, reach out for a complimentary consultation.
+If you’re looking to align your values to your money better, reach out for a complimentary consultation.